 Ed, Edd n Eddy is certainly worth a mention.
 Since its debut in January 1999, it has been a big hit on Cartoon Network, has aired a total of 70 episodes running through 5 and 1/4 seasons and a series-ending movie and, even after being out of production for years, it still airs at least 2 episodes every Monday-Friday.
 Suffice it to say, it is admired by both viewers and CN.

 Courage the Cowardly Dog became the new 'it' show during and after the reign of PPG and Dexter's Lab, then, even after it was cancelled, it came back recently and could be seen airing every day for a time during 2010 and early 2011, though that's since ceased.
+It has since returned in 2013 as part of Cartoon Network's regular programming.
+For some reason, ever since Courage was rerun, "The Curse of Ramses" would show more often than any other episode by a substantial margin.

 The original Ben 10 used to be like this.
 The sequels, on the other hand, tend to only be shown a couple times a week.